 If you want to use open-source document formats, you need to apply the OpenDocument standard.
 LibreOffice and OpenOffice, as well as other open-source office packages, use this standard as the default format.
 The file extensions will be .odt, .ods, and .odp.
 These file formats will load in Google Docs as well as newer versions of Microsoft Office.

-If you want your file to look totally same, you shall save your document in .pdf format.
+If you want your file to look the same, you shall save your document in .pdf format.
 If you are sending your bio-data to someone, this format will help you.

 You must be using .jpeg or .png file formats for images.
 That’s fine.
 Both of them are open standards.
 So, there’s no need to change formats here.